 If you want to keep the traditional ham or lamb for dinner, think about using low-carb springtime veggies as inspiration for side dishes!
 More adventurous veggies include dandelion greens or pea greens but you can always stick with some delicious asparagus!

 Brunch more up your alley?
 You can add those veggie sides to your brunch dishes, too!
 If you’re feeding a crowd, a veggie filled frittata is sure to please.
-You can check out more of our brunch ideas here.

 Hot cross buns are sweet rolls that are typically eaten on Good Friday and Easter.
 If Easter wouldn’t be the same without a hot cross bun, include them in a balanced meal as your starchy carbs on your Brook Healthy Plate.
 Here’s a great recipe to make sure your own version with more whole grains and a little less sugar.